tomrusteze/esphome-esp-now/README.md

 ## Improvements
 - Add some return channel for the light to show that they are online.
 In this way, the Hub can relay this information to HomeAssistant.
-- Add support for more types of lights, such as monochromatic and RGWB.
+- Add support for more types of lights, such as RGBW.

 ## Goal
 I wanted to have some nice lights in my garden, they should be controlleable by HomeAssistant so that they eventually would be able to react to movement.